ScripterSugar/wdfp-extractor/README.md

 You need to pull raw asset files from your device/emulator or directly from wdfp api server.

-Click on the `Pull/Downlaod Assets` and select the asset source, region variant and pull the assets.
+Click on the `Pull/Downlaod Assets` and select the asset source, region variant and start pulling the assets.
 Wait until the pulling process is done.

-When using your device or emulator, The device must downloaded all the assets from world flipper client.
+When using your device or emulator, The device must downloaded all the assets from world flipper client before you use this tool.

 #### Extract assets